anchikai/Isaacs-Keyboard/README.md

 ## Special Thanks to
-- Kotry for creating the Spanish translations
+- Kotry for providing the Spanish translations
+- BrakeDude for providing the Russian translations
 - Blind, the Bound Demon for creating the item sprites
 - Sillst for creating the mod's thumbnail
 - Everyone on the Workshop page for suggesting ideas